-Mérida’s impressive Roman sites include the longest bridge built by the Romans in Spain – 64 granite arches, to be precise; a five mile aqueduct, much of which is in imposingly impressive condition; an amphitheatre which could seat 14,000, and a theatre for 6,000 where Roman, Greek and more modern plays are still staged during the summer.
+Mérida’s impressive Roman sites include the longest bridge built by the Romans in Spain – 64 granite arches, to be precise; a five mile aqueduct, much of which is in imposingly impressive condition; an amphitheatre which could seat 14,000, and a theatre for 6,000 where Roman, Greek and more modern plays are still staged at the Festival of Mérida during the summer months.
 The centre of the old town is very compact, so walking from site to site is quite straightforward, but try to make it to Plaza De España in order to take a few minutes to sit in the square and watch the storks nesting on the roofs around you.

 The centre of Cáceres, enclosed completely within Moorish town walls with some inspiring watch-towers, is a totally magical place to visit.
 Almost the same as it has been for several hundred years, Cáceres has magnificent examples of Roman, Arab and Renaissance architecture.
 There are so many impressive, plazas, palaces and patios that you will want to just meander the Ciudad Monumental for hours.
 There are few more atmospheric places in Spain – and Cáceres is far less likely to be crowded than most of its counterparts.